watermint/toolbox/docs/knowledge/knowledge.md

 Add tag to file or folder

-Add a custom tag to a file or folder in Dropbox.
-Tags help organize and categorize your content for easier searching and management.
-You can add multiple tags to the same file or folder.
+Adds a custom tag to a file or folder for organization and categorization.

 # Usage